West Liberty, Ohio: Government

 A branch of the Logan County District Library serves the West Liberty community.

+In 2024 Brad Hudson, formerly of the village board, was elected Mayor.
+His term will end December 31, 2027.

 In the elections of November 2007, Rebecca Hamilton and Greg Hostetler were elected to the village council, and Brad Hudson and Dean King were elected to the village's board of public affairs.
 Cindee Boyd was elected clerk-treasurer without opposition.
-No candidate filed for the position of mayor.

 Infrastructure

 Transportation

 U.S. Route 68, known as "Detroit Street", forms the main street in West Liberty.
 Forming the main east–west street is State Route 245, and its intersection with US 68 is one of the primary intersections of the village.
 At the far northern end of the village, State Route 508 begins from an intersection with US 68 and heads westward to De Graff.